Why is a booster dose needed?

 How can we protect our communities?

 As more studies and data become available, we can expect to receive updated guidance about boosters from the CDC, NIH, and HHS.
 Without a doubt, COVID-19 will continue to evolve with new and existing variants testing our mitigation and control measures.
 Our response must also continue to be flexible, determined, and resilient.
 Awareness and education about distancing, masks, and vaccination are the best ways we can prepare our communities.
 We have been on the COVID-19 frontlines since the very beginning, and we are ready to help you as a trusted partner in your ongoing effort to protect your community.
-Let’s talk.
+Let’s Connect.

 REFERENCES & RESOURCES